National Parks

 Rocky Mountain National Park in Colorado

-As the season officially changes from summer to fall so do the trees.
-The Quaking Aspen start to mellow into its signature gold color in middle to late September until mid October, depending on weather and elevation.
-Rocky Mountain Naitonal Park is one of the Best National Parks for Fall Color.
+As the season officially changes from summer to fall, so do the trees.
+The Quaking Aspen starts to mellow into its signature gold color in mid-to-late September until mid-October, depending on weather and elevation.
+Rocky Mountain National Park is one of the Best National Parks for Fall Color.

-The easier way to experience fall color season is a scenic drive, like Trail Ridge Road.
-Though hiking is another way to enjoy the cool weather and brilliant fall color.
-Try Sprague Lake, Bear Lake or Albert Falls for the best color.
+The easiest way to experience fall color season is a scenic drive like Trail Ridge Road.
+Hiking is another way to enjoy the cool weather and brilliant fall color.
+For the best color, try Sprague Lake, Bear Lake or Albert Falls.

 Estes Park is about 5 miles from the Fall River Entrance on the east side of Rocky Mountain National Park.
 Granby is about 16 miles from the Grand Lake Entrance on the west side of the park.

-Rocky Mountain National Park is open 24-hours a day, 365-days a year.
-A one-day admission is $25 per car.
-The Rocky Mountain National Park timed permits are required until October 22, 2023.
+Rocky Mountain National Park is open 24 hours a day, 365 days a year.
+One-day admission is $25 per car.
+Rocky Mountain National Park timed permits are required until mid-October.
 For more information, visit the NPS site.

 Planning Guide to Rocky Mountain